Waist Deep: Plot

-O2 comes up with a plan: he and Coco will rob P Money's and Meat's own operations, staging it to look like one is stealing from the other, and triggering a gang war that will hopefully eliminate both and help O2 and Coco rescue Junior.
-After a successful robbery of one of the Big Meat's locations, O2 and Coco come across a set of safe deposit box keys belonging to numerous banks.
+Otis comes up with a plan: he and Coco will rob P Money's and Meat's own operations, staging it to look like one is stealing from the other, and triggering a gang war that will hopefully eliminate both and help Otis and Coco rescue Junior.
+After a successful robbery of one of the Big Meat's locations, Otis and Coco come across a set of safe deposit box keys belonging to numerous banks.

 The next day, they stage a number of bank robberies and are able to retrieve expensive jewelry, which Lucky offers to get rid to prove his worth.
-When Lucky takes the jewelry to Big Meat unknowing that it belongs to Big Meat, Lucky is forced to set up a meeting between himself, O2, and Coco, with Big Meat along to end O2.
+When Lucky takes the jewelry to Big Meat unknowing that it belongs to Big Meat, Lucky is forced to set up a meeting between himself, Otis, and Coco, with Big Meat along to end Otis.

 They take the car to an alley and give him the money.
 It is revealed that Big Meat never intended to let Junior live and signals one of his men to kill Junior.
 Lucky sees this and tackles him as the man shoots, one shot hit Lucky in the side of the chest.
-O2 kills Meat and his men and retrieves Junior.
+Otis kills Meat and his men and retrieves Junior.

 They stop at a gas station to attend to Lucky's wound.
-O2 tells Lucky they will get him to a hospital, but Lucky dies from his wounds.
-Distress from O2’s discovery causes him to briefly lose control of the car, and alert the police.
-O2 hides in a parking lot and tells Coco to take Junior to the Mexican border while he outruns the cops.
-As Junior and Coco escape, O2 is tailed by the cops.
+Otis tells Lucky they will get him to a hospital, but Lucky dies from his wounds.
+Distress from Otis' discovery causes him to briefly lose control of the car, and alert the police.
+Otis hides in a parking lot and tells Coco to take Junior to the Mexican border while he outruns the cops.
+As Junior and Coco escape, Otis is tailed by the cops.
 They run him to a dead end where the lake is.
-O2, realizing he has no choice, drives into the water.
+Otis, realizing he has no choice, drives into the water.

 Later in Mexico, Coco and Junior are living in a house on a beach.
-They are walking on the beach when they see O2 in the distance and then reunite.
+They are walking on the beach when they see Otis in the distance and then reunite.